machikolacey/milestone3/README.md

 <li>On the mobile phone menu there was no lines between links, and no effects on hover - fixed</li>
 <li>On registration process it wasn't displaying requirement for the username - fixed</li>
 <li>The 'Go back' button was on the front page - fixed</li>
-<li>On tablet size, the memory image was not 100% width - fixed<li>
+<li>On tablet size, the memory image was not 100% width - fixed</li>
 <li>On tablet size, the the header displayed 2 lines and took too much space - fixed</li>
 <li>When user photo was not presented, it was causing an error on memory submittion - fixed</li>
 </ol>